Aman-Pareek-23/Big-Integer-project/README.md

 - Responsibility of destroying the intals created lies with the client by calling intal_destroy(), which will free whatever memory allocated during the creation of intal.
 - Client sees an intal as a "void*".
 - It could be a pointer to char array, int array, long int array, double array, or a struct array.
 - There is no theoretical limit to the size of the integer, but memory limitations of the process (Operating System).
-If the OS allows, your library should be able to hold the largest prime number known, which is 23,249,425 digits long (as of Feb 2018).
+If the OS allows, your library should be able to hold the largest prime number known, which is 23,249,425 digits long .

+Here is short glimpse of working of this program ->

 ![Screenshot (101)](https://user-images.githubusercontent.com/82153355/125672834-c6d8dd5e-e0c3-44f7-966d-9de42a17493e.png)